Frequently Asked Questions

 4. Do you take private insurance?

-No, we do not accept private insurance because we find the restrictions that insurance companies impose on patients and their physicians has gotten in the way of delivering the excellent care that we strive to provide.
+No, we do not accept private insurance because we find the restrictions that insurance companies impose on patients and physicians have gotten in the way of delivering the excellent care that we strive to provide.
 Our primary goal is to meet the individual neurologic needs of each patient, rather than focus on the requirements of insurance companies.
 We prefer to spend more time with you and less time in bureaucratic red tape.

 5. What about Medicare or Medicaid?